Home Remedies For Dogs Skin Problems, Scratching & Dandruff

 - Sebaceous Adenitis (SA) in Dogs and Cats - Sebaceous adenitis is a skin disease that causes dandruff, scaling, skin crusting and alopecia (hair loss).
 It is a dermatologic autoimmune condition that attacks the sebaceous glands and ducts, slowing sebum production.
 Sebum is an antimicrobial secretion that lubricates the skin and promotes hair growth.
 Pets with SA will have dry, damaged coats.
 The coat texture and color can change due to damage (like soft fur turning wiry).
 Many affected pets have ongoing dandruff as well as bacterial and yeast infections.
 Natural remedies for dry skin on dogs, such as Amazing Omegas, can help to make skin more resilient to trauma and skin infections.
 Immune Harmony is the #1 choice for pets with autoimmune conditions and repeat infections.
 Over time, it helps to balance immune function.

 - Canine Seborrhea - Seborrhea or seborrheic dermatitis is a skin disorder in dogs that causes the sebaceous glands to overproduce sebum, which results in dandruff and scaly, flaky, itchy and red skin.
 The disorder also causes the body to produce an oily or greasy substance that can build up in areas with skin folds, like the ears, belly, armpits, elbows and ankles, creating a yeasty "doggy odor."
 There are two forms of seborrhea - dry (sicca) and oily (oleosa) - but most dogs have a combination of both.
 Itching and scratching at the affected areas can lead to hair loss, bleeding and crusting.
 It is common for dogs with seborrhea to get secondary bacterial or yeast infections.
 Diet changes are essential for dogs with seborrhea, as certain foods can fuel bacterial and yeast overgrowth.
-K9 Yeast Defense, Power Probiotic and NOT Drops can help prevent the cycle of recurrent skin infections.
+K9 Yeast Defense is a canine seborrhea home remedy that can be used along with Power Probiotic and NOT Drops to help prevent the cycle of recurrent skin infections.